sunpy/sunpy/docs/dev_guide/contents/ai_usage.rst

 Core Principle for the Use of AI in Contributions
 =================================================
-Contributing to the SunPy project requires human judgment, contextual understanding, and familiarity with SunPy structure and goals.
+Contributing to the SunPy project requires human judgment, contextual understanding, and familiarity with the SunPy projects' structure and goals.
 It is not suitable for automatic processing by AI tools.
 The SunPy project will accept the responsible use of AI-assisted tools by both contributors and maintainers (in fact this document was generated from and initial draft obtained from ChatGPT).
 These tools can be valuable aids for exploration, debugging, documentation, and code improvement.